The illustration of Marriner S. Eccles Federal Reserve Board Building in Washington, D.C.

 Note

 The current policy rate target range is 3.50%-3.75%.
 The median of Fed policymaker projections in March was for one quarter-of-a-percentage point cut by the end of 2026.
-The Fed is due to release fresh projections at its June meeting, expected to be the first chaired by Kevin Warsh.
+Fresh quarterly projections are due to be published in June.

 Sources and voting rotation